-Activity Evidence that supports this approach Challenge number(s) addressed Experienced Reading Recovery Teacher and learning assistant to accelerating progress in targeted year groups 1:1 / small groups fo- cus on gaps in learning - in addi- tion to lessons in class Education Endowment Fund: Evidence indicates that one to one tuition can be effective, delivering approximately five additional months' progress on average.
-Short, regular sessions (about 30 minutes, three to five times a week) over a set period of time (six to twelve weeks) appear to result in optimum impact.
+Activity Evidence that supports this approach Challenge number(s) addressed Experienced Reading Recovery Teacher and learning assistant to accelerating progress in targeted year groups 1:1 / small groups fo- cus on gaps in learning - in addi- tion to lessons in class Education Endowment Fund: Evidence indicates that 1:1 tuition can be effective, delivering approximately 5 additional months' progress, or for small groups additional 4 months progress.
+Short, regular sessions 3 to 5 times a week over a period of 6 to 12 weeks appear to result in optimum impact.
 Evidence also suggests tuition should be additional to, but explicitly linked with, normal teaching, and that teachers should monitor progress to ensure the tutoring is beneficial.
-1 After school reading club As above 1
+1 After school reading club As above - EEF evidence small group tuition +4 months 1